Razyapoo/KGBClusteringDocumentation/scientific_documentation.md

 - [Zooming and panning](#zooming-and-panning)
 - [Using tooltips](#tooltips)

-<em id="highlighting-key-nodes-and-edges">Highlighting key nodes and edges</em>.
+- <em id="highlighting-key-nodes-and-edges">Highlighting key nodes and edges</em>.
 Highlighting key nodes or areas of the graph can be a very useful technique for drawing attention to the most important or relevant parts of the graph, and making them more easily identifiable.
 This can be done using different visual cues, such as color, size, shape, or transparency.

 Highlighting can be used in conjunction with filtering, which can be used to show only those nodes that are of the interest to the user, while hiding the rest of the graph, or making it less visible.

-#TODO add picture example

-<em id="node-grouping-and-aggregation">Grouping similar nodes and edges</em>.
+- <em id="node-grouping-and-aggregation">Grouping similar nodes and edges</em>.
 This combines different approaches like [clustering](#clustering) and [summarization](#summarization).

 By grouping similar nodes together, we can reduce clutter and make it easier to understand the overall structure of the graph.
 This can be done based on various criteria such as node properties, attributes, or relationships, and it can be applied to both homogeneous and heterogeneous graphs.